Corrosion resistance varies by grade

 304 Stainless Steel

-304 stainless steel has a high resistance to rust.
-It withstands corrosion from most oxidizing acids and is often used for kitchen and food applications.
-However, it is susceptible to corrosion from chloride solutions (notably saline environments with high amounts of sodium chloride).
+304 stainless steel does have one weakness—it is susceptible to corrosion from chloride solutions, or from saline environments like those near an ocean.
 Chloride ions can create localized areas of corrosion, called “pitting,” which can spread beneath protective chromium barriers to compromise internal structures.
 Solutions with as little as 25 ppm of sodium chloride can begin to have a corrosive effect.

 316 Stainless Steel

 316 grade is the second-most common form of stainless steel.
-It has almost the same physical and mechanical properties as 304 stainless steel and contains a similar material make-up.
-The difference is that 316 stainless steel incorporates about 2 to 3 percent molybdenum, which increases corrosion resistance—particularly against chlorides and other industrial solvents.
-Alternative 300-series grades can contain up to 7 percent molybdenum.
+It has almost the same physical and mechanical properties as 304 stainless steel, and contains a similar material make-up.
+The key difference is that 316 stainless steel incorporates about 2 to 3 percent molybdenum.
+The addition increases corrosion resistance, particularly against chlorides and other industrial solvents.

 316 stainless steel is commonly used in many industrial applications involving processing chemicals, as well as high-saline environments such as coastal regions and outdoor areas where de-icing salts are common.
 Due to its non-reactive qualities, 316 stainless steel is also used in the manufacture of medical surgical instruments.